 Our bottle-raised Katadhin/Dorper ewe, Beatrice, follows guests on tours.
 We also have a Katadhin, Jacob, Wensleydale and East Friesian sheep (with Daisy the Donkey) in the pastures at Phoenix Ranch II.
 Visitors can watch a professional work at our annual shearing and learn about the sheep and wool industry in California.
 The wonderful wool can be used for crafts, spinning and mulching.

-Our parrot collection consists of African Greys, Jardines, Cockatiels and a Macaw.
+Our parrot collection consists of African Greys, Jardines and Cockatiels.
 An elevated walk-in flight cage has been built to allow visitors to mingle with the birds.
 We occasionally have hand-fed baby Greys and Cockatiels for family pets.

-Two pot-bellied pigs, Percy and Oscar, live in the barn but often roam the grounds in their endless search for food.
+Two pot-bellied pigs, Percy and Mr. Bacon, live in the barn but often roam the grounds in their endless search for food.
 They mingle with dogs of all sizes and share their food with the chickens.

 Our free-range chickens roam the yard and barns clearing out the bugs and leaving nests of eggs.
 We also have a large pen where we keep the chickens that produce the eggs that we sell.
 The hens and rooster get fruits, vegetables, and bread daily along with their regular feed so the yolks are richer and a darker yellow than those you find in a grocery store.
 The chickens are hybrids of Rhode Island Red, Barred and White Rock, Turken Naked Neck, Bantam Leghorn, Brown Leghorn, Astralorp and California White, which gives us a colorful assortment of birds.
 Most of these are sociable birds so even the roosters are not prone to fighting.
 The eggs are of varying sizes and shades of brown, green and blue.

-A healthy population of ladybugs, toads, Western Fence Lizards, hawks, voles, ground squirrels and migratory birds share the ranch in our pesticide-free environment.
+A healthy population of ladybugs, toads, Western Fence Lizards, hawks, voles, ground squirrels, jack rabbits and migratory birds share the ranch in our pesticide-free environment.
+Sometimes a peahen or turkey will bring their babies to visit, too.

 We welcome inquiries about partnering to provide learning and therapy opportunities to community members.